MaskingTechnology/jitar/packages/sourcing/README.md

 # Jitar Configuration

-This package contains the components for the configuration of [Jitar](https://jitar.dev) applications.
+This package provides application sourcing (file and modules) for the [Jitar](https://jitar.dev) runtime.

 For more information about Jitar: